NickGrunert/master-thesis/modules/02_algorithm.typ

 #import "@preview/subpar:0.2.0"

-#let ndsm_analysis() = {
+#let ndsm_analysis(abr) = {
   text(lang:"en")[
     = Creation of reliable Input Prompts <section:ndsm_analysis>
     As a need for more reliable input prompts emerged, this section will discuss the process of programming a custom pipeline to create segmentations.
-    It is proposed that these segmentations will prove more reliable in prompting SAM, and therefore should result in superior overall outputs.
+    It is proposed that these segmentations will prove more reliable in prompting #abr("SAM"), and therefore should result in superior overall outputs.
-    This will provide a foundation for further analysis to ascertain whether SAM is capable of solving the given problem of complex building roof segmentation when given improved input prompts.
+    This will provide a foundation for further analysis to ascertain whether #abr("SAM") is capable of solving the given problem of complex building roof segmentation when given improved input prompts.

-    The basis of this section is the hypothesis that the correct input points result in improved segmentations by SAM.
+    The basis of this section is the hypothesis that the correct input points result in improved segmentations by #abr("SAM").
     This encompasses enhanced segmentations in terms of structural integrity, a consideration that was not previously a given when utilising the input mask.
     It is essential that each segment is more accurate, and the total number of segmentations should increase to a minimum of the number of segments in the original image.
     It is hypothesised that this will resolve the issue of surfaces of a smaller size not being able to be predicted, as the absence of an individual prompt for them was the issue.

     The following oberservations and assumptions are made in this section:
-    - In comparison to the nDSM data, the original RGB pictures contain almost no relevant information.
+    - In comparison to the #abr("nDSM") data, the original #abr("RGB") pictures contain almost no relevant information.
-      The nDSM data containing the buildings house data is fully capable of serving the relevant information which a segmentation algorithm needs for successful identification of the roof's structure.
+      The #abr("nDSM") data containing the buildings house data is fully capable of serving the relevant information which a segmentation algorithm needs for successful identification of the roof's structure.
-      The following sections will therefore not make use of the RGB data but solely focus on height information.
+      The following sections will therefore not make use of the #abr("RGB") data but solely focus on height information.
-    - Using the nDSM data however entails having the need to be able to handle its multiple flaws.
+    - Using the #abr("nDSM") data however entails having the need to be able to handle its multiple flaws.
       For example, most surfaces will not have perfectly smooth derivative data due to seemingly random instabilities inside the given data.
       The height values of a structurally normal  roof segment should in theory be piecewise representable as a continuous function, meaning that the derivative values should be similar or rather constant across the whole surface, which is however disrupted by such abnormalities.
       Therefore, the algorithm will be forced to handle such errors and ensure they do not invalidate its output.
-      Invalidation hereby means that such occurrences do not lead to major miscategorizations of segments.
+      Invalidation hereby means that such occurrences do not lead to major miscategorisations of segments.

     The present chapter is composed of three sections.
     @section:algorithm will encompass a comprehensive discussion of the algorithmic components that facilitate the generation of custom segmentation for any given house.